-Through Silver State Cultivation in Nevada, the Company operates its recently expanded indoor cultivation and processing out of a 104,000 square foot facility now with 37,000 square feet of cultivation and 1,200 square feet dedicated to volatile extraction.
-Silver State has expanded production up to 11,700 pounds of biomass with flower of 8,200 pounds and trim 3,400 pounds annually.
+Through Silver State in Nevada, the Company operates its indoor cultivation and processing out of a 104,000 square foot facility now with 37,000 square feet of cultivation and 1,200 square feet dedicated to volatile extraction.
+Silver State has expanded production up to 11,500 pounds of biomass with flower of 8,100 pounds and trim 3,300 pounds annually.
 More than half of this expanded production will be sold within the Company's Silver State Relief dispensaries.

 The Company's extraction processing supports branded CPG in both captive retail and wholesale channels.
 Silver State manufactures Hood Oil cartridges, Phantom Farms pre-rolls, and flower strains, together with the Silver State branded products which include Flower, pre-rolls, and concentrates.
 These in-house brands make up over 60% of sales in the dispensaries.
-Wholesale sales amounted to \$0.6 million in sales during the year ended January 31, 2022 (\$0.6 million in prior year).
+With the increased production available, wholesale sales amounted to \$2.2 million during the year ended January 31, 2023 (\$0.6 million in prior year).